-I want to invite you to give generously to St. Bart’s, not because we need it—and you know that we do—but because I want you to be transformed by your own giving.
-I want you to experience the profound joy people have shared with me after they have made a life-changing gift to this parish.
+I invite you to give generously to St. Bart’s, not because we need it—and you know that we do—but because I want you to be transformed by your own giving.
+I want you to experience the profound joy people have shared with me, after they’ve made a life-changing gift to this parish.
 So, give to God what is God’s.
 Give to God gifts so as to make your heart glad.
 Give to God to transform your life, to transform the Church, to transform the world.
 Give to God everything you can.
 And all that you are.

 The Right Reverend Dean E. Wolfe, D.D